slatedocs/slate/source/reseller_api.html.md

 ### Response

-The json response contains a list of existing orders as an array and a meta block.
+The JSON response contains a list of existing orders as an array and a meta block.

 - id (integer), the unique database id of the order
 - token (string), a unique token of the order, see more at the documents section